 Trade and other receivables are non-interest bearing and generally due for settlement within 7 - 30 days.
 These receivables are initially measured at fair value and subsequently at amortised cost using the effective interest method, less a loss allowance for expected credit losses.
 The carrying value of trade and other receivables is considered to approximate fair value, due to the short-term nature of the receivables.

 Collectability of trade receivables is reviewed on an ongoing basis.
-The Group applies the Other balances within trade and other receivables do not contain impaired assets and are not past due.
-It is expected that these other balances will be received when due.

-simplified impairment approach under AASB 9, where expected lifetime losses are assessed based on historical bad and doubtful debt roll rates and adjusted for forward looking information where required.
+The Group applies the simplified impairment approach under AASB 9, where expected lifetime losses are assessed based on historical bad and doubtful debt roll rates and adjusted for forward looking information where required.
 Uncollectible trade receivables are written off against the allowance account when identified.
 Any impairment loss on trade receivables is recognised within other expenses in the consolidated statement of comprehensive income.
 Any impairment loss on premiums in arrears is offset against health insurance premium revenue.